cortexlabs/cortex/docs/guides/rest-api-gateway.md

-# Set up AWS API Gateway
+# Set up REST API Gateway

 When `api_gateway: public` is set in your API's `networking` configuration (which is the default setting), Cortex will create an "HTTP" API Gateway in AWS for your API (see the [networking docs](../deployments/networking.md) for more information).